 Diarrhea risks: Dried fruits can cause your dog to diarrhea because of high amounts of sugar.
 What's more, dogs also tend to diarrhea when fed oily foods.
 You should avoid deep-fried banana chips at all costs.

 Quality risks: It also matters where you buy the banana chips from.
 There are countless banana chips on sale today, some of which are flavored and contain unhealthy additives like spices that are toxic to dogs.
 Dog treats with myristicin aren’t safe for dogs.
-Such compounds are known to cause side effects such as increased heart rate and stomach upsets.
+Such compounds are known to cause side effects such as increased heart rate and can also upset your dog's stomach.

 If you can’t trust the banana chips sold in stores today, you are better off preparing the chips for your dog at home.
 This is the only way to guarantee there are no unhealthy additives in the banana chips you feed your dog.
 What’s more, you will save money and are free to add some additives in the chips to make them healthier and tastier.